LeoReyesDev/dev-labs/README.md

 # dev-labs
-A collection of experiments, prototypes, and full-stack development explorations using modern web technologies including MERN, Python, React Native, and Flutter.
+A collection of experiments, prototypes, and full-stack development explorations using modern web technologies including React, MERN, Python, PHP, React Native, and Flutter.